EMLuce/tenable-nessus-backup/README.md

 Operating System: The script is primarily intended for Windows operating systems.
 It has been tested and verified to work on Windows 10.

-Python: Ensure you have Python 3.x installed on your system.
+Python: Ensure you have the most current version of Python installed on your system.
 You can download the latest version of Python from the official website: https://www.python.org/downloads/

 Python Packages: The script requires the requests library to retrieve data from an external API.
 You can install this library using the following command: pip install requests